Amihaeseisergiu/Java-Technologies/README.md

 	- [X] Used JSON for representing consumed and produces data
 	- [X] Commented the services using OpenAPI
 	- [X] Tested at least one service (Only with Postman)
+- [X] Created a filter that will act as a cache for the ViewDocumentService.
+The method that will be cached is marked with an annotation.
+Used CDI Events to determine when to reset the cache.